starfrost013/SymX/SymX/Content/readme.txt

 * Got rid of all remaining independent MassView branding
 * Rewrote help to specify it by section
 * SymX will now not create SuccessfulURLs.log if it detects another instance of SymX is running.
+* SymX will no longer try to download nonexistent files during the download stage.
+* Changed strings to reflect fact that SymX supports more symbol servers than just the official Microsoft symbol server.

 RELEASE NOTES:
 4.0.0 Alpha 2.2 (July 14, 2022):